 The BAPS transportation department runs 183 regular education bus routes (35 high school, 28 Freshman Academy, 57 middle school, 63 elementary), 4 Tulsa Technology routes and 38 special education bus routes.
-The transportation department is self-contained, housing the auto/diesel mechanic garages which service the entire BAPS fleet.
-Over the course of the year, there were nearly 2 million route miles driven, 300,000+ gallons of diesel fuel used for buses and approximately 14,000 students eligible to be transported daily on buses.
+The transportation department is self-contained, housing the auto/ diesel mechanic garages which service the entire BAPS fleet.
+Over the course of the year. there were nearly 2 million route miles driven, 300,000+ gallons of diesel fuel used for buses and approximately 14,000 students eligible to be transported daily on buses.
+The maintenance and custodial services department takes pride in the operation of schools, supporting education by providing the best possible environment conducive to learning.

 The maintenance and custodial services department takes pride in the operation of schools, supporting education by providing the best possible environment conducive to learning.
 Maintenance and plant operations employees provide routine, preventative and corrective service to the millions of square feet and hundreds of acres of school property.
-All school sites, teachers and custodial staff were provided with Tersano Stabilized Aqueous Ozone (SAO) to utilize throughout the school day to disinfect high touched surfaces, including desks, to help protect against COVID-19.
-More than 3 million square feet and 945 acres were maintained daily by the custodial services staff during the 2022-23 school year.
+In addition, the maintenance and plant operations employees work tirelessly behind the scenes delivering instructional curriculum, furniture, technology, and food supplies so students in the classroom are set up for a successful learning environment.